Volkswagen Up! GTI: Men and women behaving badly07 September 2018

 Even the less astute will notice the generous application of GTI badging mounted around the car.
 Owners can choose from four paint colours: non-metallic ‘Tornado Red’ is the standard no-cost colour, but those wanting their Up GTI in white, silver or black will pay extra as they also will for a contrasting black roof.

-Systems like tyre pressure monitoring, electronic stability control and anti-lock brakes are provided as standard across the range, but autonomous city braking is a cost option.
-Isofix child seat mounting points are standard in the back.
 The standard Up earned the full five-star rating in Euro NCAP crash tests back in 2011, but the tests have become a lot more demanding in recent years.

 GTI performance, ride and handling

-Blessed with its small dimensions light kerb weight, the Up GTI makes good use of its uprated, turbocharged 1.0-litre TSI petrol engine.
+Blessed with its small dimensions and light kerb weight, the Up GTI makes good use of its uprated, turbocharged 1.0-litre TSI petrol engine.
 Peak power of 114hp arrives at a heady but rev-happy 5,000rpm, which is admittedly not a lot.
 But factor in that low overall weight and high engine torque and the Up GTI quickly reaffirms its red pinstripe credentials with responsive handling and punchy acceleration.

 GTI MPG and emissions

 The Volkswagen Up GTi is the most inexpensive route into a hot(ish) hatch and provides genuine laugh-out-loud fun thanks to its meagre weight, playful handling and feisty turbocharged 1.0-litre engine.
-It returns a hundred smiles per gallon and is one of those cars you’ll absolutely love behaving badly in.
+It returns a hundred miles per gallon and is one of those cars you’ll absolutely love behaving badly in.